VikasRathod007/GueessTheNumber/README.md

-# GueessTheNumber
+# GuessTheNumber Project

-This is a small project i did for my Sem 6 ISA,
-In this project the user enter a number between 1-100 and based on the user input a positive Gif or a negative Gif will appear. i have used the concept of Hooks in React to keep updating the State of Gifs
+This small project, developed for my Sem 6 ISA, allows the user to input a number between 1-100.
+Depending on the user input, a positive or negative GIF will appear.
+The project utilizes React and the concept of Hooks to manage and update the state of the GIFs.

-# TO run this file
-1:Download the folder
+## How to Run:

+1. Download the project folder.
-2:open terminal and navigate to downloaded folder directory 3:run-npm install
+2. Open the terminal and navigate to the downloaded folder directory.
-4:run-npm start
+3. Run `npm install` to install the necessary dependencies.
+4. Run `npm start` to start the project.

+Now, you're all set to experience the GuessTheNumber project!